- As low as $147/Night

 - Approximately 1400 square feet

 Stunning Historic District condo.
 Walking distance to all that Charleston has to offer.
 King Street Shopping, fine dining, Spoleto, College of Charleston, or strolling through historic Charleston.
 All a short walk away.
 Two bedrooms, two baths.
-Enchanting kitchen and living room.
-High ceilings, handsome moldings.
-Located in the impressive South of Broad neighborhood.
+Delightful kitchen and living room.
+High ceilings, elegant moldings.
+Located in the spectacular South of Broad neighborhood.
 Private garden and porch.
 Live like a local while in Charleston.
 THIS IS A 30-DAY PLUS-ONLY RENTAL.
 THE CHARLESTON ORDINANCE ONLY ALLOWS SUCH.
 One off-street parking space comes with the unit.

 Shopping on King Street, appreciating the Spoleto Festival, visiting the College of Charleston or the Aquarium, or strolling through the Old City Market, you will find this location to be a few mins. walk to all.